sgaspar01/l6dts-capstone/README.md

 ## Getting Started

 Before diving into your project, take time to familiarise yourself with the entire checklist.
-Store it somewhere easily accessible—perhaps in your project documentation folder or your preferred digital note-taking system.
+Store it somewhere easily accessible&mdash;perhaps in your project documentation folder or your preferred digital note-taking system.
 While the checklist provides suggested timeframes, you should adapt these to suit your specific project's complexity and your work schedule.
 Feel free to add your own project-specific items beneath the main points provided.

 ## Understanding the Project Phases